tolgaouz/modal-comfy-worker/README.md

 - After deployment, Modal will provide you with URLs for your API endpoints.
 - **API Endpoints:** Use these endpoints to interact with your ComfyUI workflows programmatically, as described in the "Understanding the Routing" section below.

+### **Interactive UI**

+- To enable the interactive UI, you must uncomment the lines in `src/workflow.py` that calls the `ui` function.
-- **Interactive UI:** Modal will also provide a separate URL for accessing the ComfyUI interactive user interface.
+- Modal will provide a separate URL for accessing the ComfyUI interactive user interface.
 Open this URL in your web browser to access the standard ComfyUI UI.
 This allows you to:
   - Visually design and modify workflows.
   - Manually queue prompts and monitor their progress.
   - Test workflows and experiment with different parameters directly through the UI.